Last Updated on 5 days by admin

 Is It Expensive?

 The price is usually reasonable.
-A cheaper, simple Noraebang with a couch and economical sound system will cost around $5 (USD), and for standard and well-furnished set-up with a few more amenities run approximately $10-20 (USD) per hour.
+A cheaper, simple Noraebang with a couch and economical sound system will cost around $5 (USD), and a standard and well-furnished set-up with a few more amenities runs approximately $10-20 (USD) per hour.
 But as we already know, the sky is the limit for people looking for some whoop.
-Ultra-exclusive, lavish and expensive Noraebang can reach up to $1000 dollars and more on spending more hours.
+Ultra-exclusive, lavish, and expensive Noraebang can reach up to $1000 and more with longer spending hours.
 What is so special about these Noraebangs?
 They have personal waitresses and complimentary champagne, whiskey, and drinks of your choice to offer.

 Are Noraebangs Just Singing Rooms?

-In Korea, Noraebang is very common, you will find them literally in every other corner of the streets.
-You will find them in various sizes, shapes, categories and the category depend upon the neighborhood where it resides.
+Noraebang is very common in Korea, and you will find them in every other corner of the streets.
+You will find them in various sizes, shapes, and categories, and the category depends on the neighborhood where they reside.
 You can have alcohol-free Noraebangs and places that serve alcohol.
-A typical Noraebang is equipped with microphones, remote controls, couches, a large screen where video and lyrics are displayed, mood décor, could be disco lights, tambourines etc. They also sell drinks and food and give you a complete package of good times with friends in one place.
+A typical Noraebang is equipped with microphones, remote controls, couches, a large screen where video and lyrics are displayed, mood décor, which could be disco lights, tambourines etc. They also sell drinks and food, and give you a complete package of good times with friends in one place.

-Another astonishing fact is that most Noraebangs will don’t mind if you bring your own alcohol.
-Once you check in, you will be given a big binder from where you can pick and choose your favorite songs and then you also get a quick guide on how to use the equipment in the same place as well.
-The structure is such that of the recording studio, thus soundproof, the sound will not go out of the room on either side of the hallway.
+Another astonishing fact is that most Noraebangs don’t mind if you bring your own alcohol.
+Once you check in, you will be given a big binder from which you can pick and choose your favorite songs, and then you also get a quick guide on how to use the equipment in the same place as well.
+The structure is like a recording studio; thus, soundproof, the sound will not go out of the room on either side of the hallway.

 Noraebang Rules of Conduct

-Rule number one, DON’T hog the microphone.
-This is probably the most obvious rule you can have, given that scenario.
-It is also convenient for your fellow companions to enjoy, so don’t pick choose ten songs for yourself, stick to one or two of your favorites.
-And if you do not opt for a private Noraebang, then this is your strict duty and must be adhered to.
+Rule number one: DON’T hog the microphone.
+Given that scenario, this is probably the most obvious rule you can have.
+It is also convenient for your fellow companions to enjoy, so don’t choose ten songs for yourself; stick to one or two of your favorites.
+And if you do not opt for a private Noraebang, this is your strict duty and must be adhered to.

-This might sound absurd but choose upbeat songs.
-In public places, especially in a sing-along type of situation, you don’t want to fill up your playlist with a series of sad and ballad songs.
-Rather choose upbeat songs or, even better, the so-called “Karaoke songs,” which have catchy beats that your friends don’t get bored and you don’t get embarrassed.
+This might sound absurd, but choose upbeat songs.
+In public places, especially in a sing-along type of situation, you don’t want to fill up your playlist with a series of sad ballad songs.
+Rather choose upbeat songs or, even better, the so-called “Karaoke songs,” which have catchy beats that your friends won’t get bored with and you won’t get embarrassed.

-The next and the last one is for when you participate in a public Naraebang make sure you avoid the Priority Reserve Button, this button basically moves whatever song you choose, right in front of the queue directly.
-You should only use it in an emergency situations such as when you have to leave early or your friends agree to let you sing before their turn.
+The next and the last one is for when you participate in a public Noraebang.
+Make sure you avoid the Priority Reserve Button; this button basically moves whatever song you choose right to the front of the queue directly.
+You should only use it in emergencies, such as when you have to leave early or your friends agree to let you sing before their turn.

-Thus, you should definitely visit the Noraebang if you want to wish to get the real essence of Korean life.
+Thus, you should definitely visit Noraebang if you wish to get to know the real essence of Korean life.

 Check out the 5 Best Korean Karaoke Machines For A Musical Delight.